THE PLATINUM PRINTROOM

 William Willis had patented a viable Platinum process in 1873.
 His invention had become the chosen method of printing for some of the most eminent photographers at the end of the 19th century.
 This was especially true of Peter Henry Emerson, Edward Steichen and other members of the Secession Group such as Alvin Langdon Coburn, who claimed artistic status for their work.
 But later the use of Platinum went into decline and was seemingly forgotten by the 1920s.

 Platinum printing is distinctive amongst modes of photographic reproduction on two grounds.
 Firstly, because it is chemically inert, Platinum does not react with light or deteriorate with time.
 Most other processes are, eventually, fugitive.
 Only carbon prints are equally stable.
-The second feature, and one more noticable to you and I, is that Platinum prints have an utterly distinctive tonal range.
+The second feature, and one more noticeable to you and I, is that Platinum prints have an utterly distinctive tonal range.
 There are no absolute blacks or whites: the print is produced in incredibly subtle tones of grey, so that even the deepest shadows have an expressive character and detail.
 The metal is absorbed into the paper rather than lying on its surface as an emulsion.
 This means, not only that the print responds to light differently from traditional black and white prints, but that every print of the same image, is absolutely unique, a consequence of even minimal differences in handling and personal judgements by the printer.

 Platinum printing had almost vanished after World War One when the cost of the metal (used in making shell fuses) rose to astronomic levels.

 In the 1960s, the American photographer Irving Penn had made a few Platinum prints, but no one had thought to properly revive the process for an age in which photography came to reach new heights and new audiences.
 This meant that, with no other practitioners available to help him, Paul Caffell had to learn the process virtually from scratch, from William Willis’s notebooks.
-“That was incredibly exciting”, Paul says.
+“That was incredibly exciting”, Paul said.
 “I was retracing the original steps in the development of the process, getting a very real insight into what the process was capable of.
-I felt a strong afinity with Willis and what he’d wanted to achieve”.
+I felt a strong affinity with Willis and what he’d wanted to achieve”.